This guide provides resources for planning worship during the seasons of "Ordinary Time" after Epiphany and after Pentecost.

-After the church year cycles of Advent/Christmas/Epiphany and Lent/Easter/Pentecost, we enter a liturgical season called “Ordinary Time.”
+After the church year cycles of Advent/Christmas/Epiphany and Lent/Easter/Pentecost, we enter a period called "Ordinary Time."
+In the context of the church year the term "ordinary" does not mean "usual or average; it means "not seasonal."
+In Ordinary Time, the Church celebrates the mystery of Christ not in one specific aspect but in all its aspects, and the readings during the liturgies of Ordinary Time help to instruct us on how to live out our Christian faith in our daily lives.
 The color for this season of growth is green.
 During the season after Epiphany, focus on Christ’s ministry in his manifestation as the Son of God; a preaching series on a particular theme, creed or book of the Bible might work well during the summer and fall months.
 Autumn also provides opportunities to celebrate Worldwide Communion Sunday, Reformation Day, the feast of All Saints, and Thanksgiving.
 Congregational growth can be nurtured by focusing on the work of Christ and the presence of the Holy Spirit in the Church, exploring the teachings of the Church and the truths of God’s saving events in history, and committing ourselves to grow in obedience and service to our Lord.

 Find more in The Worship Sourcebook.